HomeACcessoryKid/LCM4ESP32/deploy.md

 works, but painfull

+idf.py reconfigure re-runs CMake even if it doesn’t seem to need re-running.
+This isn’t necessary during normal usage, but can be useful after adding/removing files from the source tree, or when modifying CMake cache variables.
+For example, `idf.py -DNAME='VALUE' reconfigure` can be used to set variable NAME in CMake cache to value VALUE

 to flash use this command
     esptool.py --chip esp32 --port /dev/cu.usbserial* --baud 460800 --before default_reset --after hard_reset \